coatyio/coaty-js/docs/man/migration-guide.md

 * Stop using `CommunicationEvent.eventUserId` as this getter has been removed.
   For details, see section "Changes in IO routing".
 * Rename `IoStateEvent.eventData` getter to `IoStateEvent.data`.
-* Stop using `OperatingState.Starting` and `OperatingState.Stopping` as these
+* Stop using `OperatingState.Initial`, `OperatingState.Starting` and
-  enum members have been removed.
+  `OperatingState.Stopping` as these enum members have been removed.
 Use `OperatingState.Started` and `OperatingState.Stopped` instead.
 * Stop using `CommunicationOptions.useReadableTopics` as this property has been removed.
 This feature is no longer supported.
 * The MQTT topic structure has been optimized.
 Your application code is not